Luizerko/ai_choreo/evaluation_test/README.md

 pip install -r requirements.txt
 ```

-Alternatively, if the dependencie versions don't match your system (very likely because of the CUDA version), you can manually install all the core packages found in `requirements.in`.
+Alternatively, if the dependency versions don't match your system (very likely because of the CUDA version), you can manually install all the core packages found in `requirements.in`.
 They should also require you to install compatible versions of all the packages contained in `requirements.txt`.

 ## Loading Data